chuckstack/chuckstack.github.io/src-ls/postgres-convention/json-array-table-column.md

 When extending any model, you must decide how you wish to extend the model.
 Historically, you would add an extra column or table for every incremental unit of data.
 Examples include adding a `color` or `height` column to a product table.
 This concept has challenges:

 - You can easily add hundreds of columns to a table for seldom used attributes.
-- The database becomes more complicated with ever column and table added.
+- The database becomes more complicated with every column and table added.
-- Complicated databases are more difficult to maintains and reason about.
+- Complicated databases are more difficult to maintain and reason about.

 ## Array Usage
 Instead of adding a traditional table or a link table to associate concepts in a one-to-many scenario, you can use an array of objects.
 The `private.stk_trigger_mgt` table uses this concept by creating a `table_name` TEXT[] column the holds an array of table names to drive what tables get what triggers.